SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/provision-sp-assets-from-package.md

 The next set of prompts will ask for specific information about your web part:

-* Accept the default **No javascript web framework** option for the framework and choose **Enter** to continue.
+* Accept the default **No JavaScipt web framework** option for the framework and choose **Enter** to continue.
 * Type **AssetDeployment** for the web part name and choose **Enter**.
 * Enter **AssetDeployment Web Part** as the description of the web part and choose **Enter**.

 At this point, Yeoman will install the required dependencies and scaffold the solution files.
 This might take a few minutes.
-Yeoman will scaffold the project to include your **jQueryWebPart** web part as well.
+Yeoman will scaffold the project to include your **AssetDeployment** web part as well.

 In the console, type the following to open the web part project in Visual Studio Code: